amandineameye/DocMorrisApp/README.md

 }
 ```

-For applications (apps/docmorris, apps/brandb), we also include an **app.json** file to:

-- Define internal app name for build tools.
-- Support CodePush, deep linking, and branded build scripts.

-These files are required to enable:

-- Smooth workspace dependency resolution
-- Clear build artifact definitions
-- Isolated development and deployment of apps and features
+Each app (e.g. apps/docmorris, apps/brandb) includes an app.json to define the app name, branding, and settings for CodePush, deep linking, and build tools.
+This also helps with workspace resolution and isolated builds.

 ### Setting Up a Turborepo Monorepo